tammet/jsfol/README.md

 ### JSON objects aka maps

-JSON objects are interpreted according to the RDF semantics of JSON-LD, with a few modifications described later in this section.
+JSON objects are interpreted according to the RDF semantics of JSON-LD, with modifications for the interpretation of JSON-LD lists and `null` as described later in this section.

 The core principle is that each RDF triple `subject, property, value` is converted to an atom `["$arc",subject,property,value]` indicating that